-While all people with CP have problems with movement and posture, the extent of these difficulties varies widely in severity based on a number of factors.
-One such factor which plays a large role in determining how the disorder manifests is the type of Cerebral Palsy diagnosed, of which there are four primary types.
-These types include:
+While all people with cerebral palsy have problems with movement and posture, the extent of these difficulties varies widely in severity based on a number of factors, including the specific type of cerebral palsy that is diagnosed.
+There are four primary types of cerebral palsy:

-- Dyskinetic Cerebral Palsy – involves muscle stiffness.
-Most prevalent in the legs, however, the arms may also be affected.
+- Dyskinetic Cerebral Palsy – primarily affects muscle movement and control.
+Muscle stiffness is common and is most prevalent in the legs, though the arms may also be affected.

-- Mixed Cerebral Palsy – presents with a combination of symptoms from the other 3 types of Cerebral Palsy
+- Mixed Cerebral Palsy – presents with a combination of symptoms from the other three types of cerebral palsy.

 Considered two separate forms of cerebral palsy, both forms come with the same types of disability.
 They’re similar in that only one side of the body will suffer.
 Doctors consider hemiplegic cerebral palsy more serious, however, because they have found that people will suffer total paralysis on one side of the body.
 Meanwhile, those with hemiparetic cerebral palsy will only experience muscle weakness or – alternatively – might have a milder form of paralysis on the affected side of the body.

 Known as the least common form of cerebral palsy, only around five to 10 percent of those with Cerebral Palsy have this form of the disorder.
 Ataxia, which means lacking order and coordination, often affects only the motor skills of victims.
 As with many of the other forms of CP, it’s important to understand that no definitive cure exists and – while there are several different forms of treatment – none of them can fully resolve the symptoms of Ataxia.